cosuoji/eventful/README.md

 # IDEAS
-- login for user
-- login for creators that want to buy tickets

-- if the user logs in from a  certian route, assign a role
+- Rate limiting, how many tickets a user can buy
+- QR code will contain link to the event and the event ID?